sharc-lab/lightningsim-doc/docs/source/tutorial/ex2-hls-fail.rst

   lightningsim lightningsim-doc/examples/example-2/solution1

-Hold :kbd:`Ctrl` and click the link printed in the terminal to open the LightningSim UI in your default browser.

 **Step 3.** Within Vitis HLS, click the green play button to synthesize the design.

 Wait for synthesis to complete. *What does the synthesis report say about the latency of the kernel?*